hivdb/chiro-cms/resources/susceptibility-data.md

 - B.1.1.7 contains the following spike mutations: ∆69/70, ∆144, N501Y, A570D, D614G, P681H, T716I, S982A, and D1118H.
 B.1.351 contains L18F, D80A, D215G, ∆242-244, K417N, E484K, N501Y, D614G, and A701V.
 P.1 contains L18F, T20N, P26S, D138Y, R190S, K417T, E484K, N501Y, D614G, H655Y, T1027I, and V1176F.
 - The fold change is the median value of results, the subscript is the number of results. “-“ indicates absence of susceptibility data. “\*“ indicates conflict between two research groups, with one showing high-level of reduced susceptibility especially using IC80 rather than IC50.

-### Fold Reduction in Neutralizing Susceptibility of Convalescent Plasma and Plasma from Vaccinated Persons for Pseudotyped Viruses and Isogenic Clones Containing Individual Mutations or Combinations of Mutations
+### Fold Reduction in Neutralizing Susceptibility of Convalescent Plasma and Plasma from Vaccinated Persons for Viruses and Isogenic Clones Containing Individual Mutations or Combinations of Mutations

 [table]
 Table4